naistangz/web_app_starter/README.md

 ### What is an API call?
+- Whenever you make a call to a server using APIs, this counts as an API call.
+- Every time you log and ask a question on your computer or an app, you are making an API call.
+- The moment you add an endpoint (the URL where your server can be accessed by a client application) to a URL and send a request to a server, you are making a call.
+- With an API call, information is sent and processed back to you.

+## What is an API Endpoint?
+- One end of a communication channel
+- When an API interacts with another system, the touchpoints of this communication are considered endpoints.
+- For APIS, an endpoint can include a URL of a server or service.

 ### What is a Webhook?
 - Aka Web callback, 'Reverse APIs', or HTTP push API, is a way for an app to provide other applications with real-time information